tetratecx/tsb-single-vm/README.md

 In order to provide an abstraction and maximum flexibility, a distinction is made between a `topology` and a `scenario`.
 Anyone is encouraged to add extra topologies and scenarios as he/she sees fit.
 A scenario is depending on a topology, so keep that in mind once you start changing topologies already used by certain scenarios.

+In terms of memory constraints of the VM:
+ - a 32GB Ubuntu machine can support up to 3 TSB clusters to showcase a active/standby scenario.
-In terms of memory constraints of the VM: a 64GB Ubuntu machine can support up to 5 TSB clusters to showcase a transit zone scenario.
-It takes around 15 minutes to spin those 5 TSB clusters up completely from scratch (infra / tsb config / application deployment).
-Spinning down is just a destroy/stopping of the VM or a `make clean`, which takes 30 seconds.
+ - a 64GB Ubuntu machine can support up to 5 TSB clusters to showcase a transit-zone scenario.
+ - it takes around 15 minutes to spin those 5 TSB clusters up completely from scratch (infra / tsb config / application deployment).
+ - spinning down is just a destroy/stopping of the VM or a `make clean`, which takes 30 seconds.

 ## Configuration